CImrie/tailwind-application/content/cover-letter.md

 Hi Adam, Steve, and team.

-I'm a huge fan of your work, and have followed your progression from 2016, all the way through KiteTail, the subsequent development of Tailwind CSS, Refactoring UI and the launch of TailwindUI.
+I'm a huge fan of your work, and have followed your progression all the way through KiteTail, the subsequent development of Tailwind CSS, Refactoring UI and the launch of TailwindUI.

 ---
 I have prepared my application as a split between a [showcase website](/) and this written cover letter.